Home » Course » Desserts

 Enough talk about how good this Apple Crumble Pie is, let’s get to the part where we are actually making it. 🙂

 Start by making the pie crust.
-Or skip this step and use store-bought unbaked pie dough.
+Or skip this step and use store-bought unbaked pie dough instead.
 There is no shame in using store-bought!

 An important step in the pie-crust-making process is to cut cold unsalted butter into the dry ingredients.
 You can use either a pastry cutter or food processor (‘pulse’ setting) to do this.